-HDD/SSD drive protection can be provided by AIX, IBM i, and Linux, or by the HDD/SSD hardware controllers.
+HDD/SSD drive protection can be provided by the Linux OS, or by the HDD/SSD hardware controllers.

-The default storage backplane #EJ0N contains one SAS HDD/SSD controller and provides support for JBOD and RAID 0, 5, 6, and 10 for AIX or Linux.
-A secondary non-redundant controller is added when using split backplane feature #EJ0S, so each of the six disks have a separated disk controller.
+The default storage backplane #EL3T contains one SAS HDD/SSD controller and provides support for JBOD and RAID 0, 5, 6, and 10 for Linux.
+A secondary non-redundant controller is added when using split backplane feature #EL3V so that each of the six disks have a separate disk controller.

-When you choose the optional #EJ0P storage backplane, the controller is replaced by a pair of High Performance RAID controllers with dual integrated SAS controllers with 1.8 GB of physical write cache.
-High performance controllers run 18 SFF-3 SAS bays, 1.8-inch SSD cage bays (only available on the Power S824), and a DVD bay in the system unit.
-Dual controllers (also called dual I/O adapters or paired controllers) and their write cache are placed in integrated slots and do not use PCle slots.
-However, cache power protection hardware covers one PCle x8 slot (P1-C11).
-Patented active/active configurations with at least two arrays are supported.
+This controller is replaced (when you choose the optional #EL3U storage backplane) by a pair of High Performance RAID controllers with dual integrated SAS controllers with 1.8 GB of physical write cache.
+High-performance controllers run SFF-3 SAS bays, 1.8-inch SSD cage bays, and a DVD bay in the system unit.
+Dual controllers (also called dual I/O adapters or paired controllers) and their write cache are placed in integrated slots and do not use PCIe slots.
+However, cache power protection hardware covers one PCIe x8 slot (P1-C9).
+Patented active-active configurations with at least two arrays are supported.

 The write cache, which is responsible for increasing write performance by caching data before it is written to the physical disks, can have its data compression capabilities activated, providing up to 7.2 GB effective cache capacity.
-The write cache contents are protected against power loss by flash memory and super capacitors, which removes the need for battery maintenance.
+The write cache contents are protected against power loss with flash memory and super capacitors, which removes the need for battery maintenance.

-The high performance SAS controllers provide RAID 0, RAID 5, RAID 6 and RAID 10 support, and its EasyTier variants (RAID 5T2, RAID 6T2, and RAID 10T2) if the server has both HDDs and SSDs installed.
+The high-performance SAS controllers provide RAID 0, 5, 6, and 10 support and its EasyTier variants (RAID 5T2, RAID 6T2, RAID 10T2), if the server has both HDDs and SSDs installed.

-The Easy Tier function is supported, so the dual controllers can automatically move hot data to an attached SSD and cold data to an attached HDD for AIX, Linux, and VIOS environments.
-If an EXP 24S SFF Gen2-bay Drawer (#5887) is attached to the adapters, the Easy Tier function is extended to the disks on this drawer.
-To learn more about Easy Tier, see 2.6.2, "Easy Tier" on page 79.
+The Easy Tier function is supported so the dual controllers can automatically move hot data to attached SSDs and cold data to attached HDDs for AIX, Linux, and VIOS environments.
+If a EXP24S SFF Gen2-bay Drawer (#EL1S) is attached to the adapters, the Easy Tier function is also extended to the disks on this drawer.
+To learn more about the Easy Tier function, see 2.6.2, "Easy Tier" on page 66.

-Table 2-24 lists the RAID support configurations by the storage backplane options.
+Table 2-23 lists the RAID support by backplane.

-Storage backplane JBOD RAID 0, 5, 6, and 10 RAID 0, 5, 6, and 10 and Easy Tier (RAID 5T2, 6T2, and 10T2) Split back- plane External SAS port
+Storage backplane JBOD RAID 0, 5, 6 and 10 RAID 0, 5, 6 and 10 and Easy Tier (RAID 5T2, 6T2, 10T2) Split backplane External SAS port

-#EJ0N Yes Yes No Optional No
+#EL3T Yes Yes No Optional No

-#EJ0P Yes Yes Yes No Yes
+#EL3U Yes Yes Yes No Yes

-Table 2-24 RAID support configurations
+Table 2-23 RAID support configurations

-AIX and Linux can use disk drives that are formatted with 512-byte blocks when they are mirrored by the operating system.
-These disk drives must be reformatted to 528-byte sectors when used in RAID arrays.
+Linux can use disk drives that are formatted with 512-byte blocks when they are mirrored by the OS.
+These disk drives must be reformatted to 528-byte sectors when they are used in RAID arrays.
 Although a small percentage of the drive's capacity is lost, additional data protection, such as error-correcting code (ECC) and bad block detection, is gained in this reformatting.
 For example, a 300 GB disk drive, when reformatted, provides approximately 283 GB.
-IBM i always uses drives that are formatted to 528 bytes.
-SSDs are always formatted with 528 byte sectors.
+Solid-state drives (SSDs) are always formatted with 528 byte sectors.